6 Examples of Fintech Content Marketing That Works

 Influencer marketing is a powerful way to gain traction when your product is new or you don’t have much of an audience.
 Although it’s hard to say how many conversions Mrs Mummy Penny brought in, there is no denying it helped with brand awareness and her sponsored articles will have also generated conversions.

 Although the content marketing space is getting increasingly competitive, it doesn’t mean that everyone is doing a good job.
 In fact, we would argue that most content on Google is still pretty bad and not generating real results for businesses.
-These six fintech companies, however, are doing a great job — and there is still opportunity for more fintech companies to create great content that brings in results.
+These six fintech companies, however, are doing a great job — and there is still opportunity for more fintech startups to create great content that brings in results.

 Our approach to creating fintech content that brings in customers